sagemath/sagewiki_to_gh-2022-10-10/days77.md

  * We will run some car shuttles from Saint-Rémy-les-Chevreuse, to be planned later.

-=== Registration ===
+== Registration ==

-At this stage, please add your name to the participant lists above, following the existing entries as template.
+At this stage, please add your name to the participant list above, following the existing entries as template.
 In due time, we will set up proper registration.

 Please also add a few words about your wishes or projects for the workshop